- KDDI HOME

 Likewise the warnings in Web browsers, users are not warned on all unsafe websites, so you cannot be too careful even when a warning screen is not displayed.

-Dark web monitoring function
+Dark Web monitoring function

-Dark web refers to a part of the World Wide Web that is "underground" and cannot be searched by normal search engines.
-On the dark web, cyber-criminals trade personal information such as email addresses, and the dark web monitoring function checks whether the user's personal information is being traded on the dark web.
+Dark Web refers to a part of the World Wide Web that is "underground" and cannot be searched by normal search engines.
+On the dark Web, cyber-criminals trade personal information such as email addresses, and the dark Web monitoring function checks whether the user's personal information is being traded on the dark Web.

 Useful information